ExcaliburTool/Excalibur/README.md

 Other settings can be changed in `excalibur/config.json`.

 ## Source Code
-The source code would be released upon acceptance.
+The source code would be released soon.